At a glance

 MERS can spread to people through:

-- contact with infected dromedary (one-humped) camels or their meat, milk or urine
+- contact with infected dromedary (one-humped) camels or their meat, milk or urine – camels may be able to infect people even if they appear healthy.

 Infectious period